 If you are an individual user of VMware Services and you require more information regarding our data collection practices for Services deployed by your organization, please contact your IT administrator.

-From time to time, we may obtain information about you from third party sources unless prohibited by applicable law, such as public databases, resellers and channel partners, joint marketing partners, social media platforms or other publicly available information.
-We may also obtain information about you from our affiliated companies, including Dell Technologies, Dell EMC, Pivotal, RSA, SecureWorks and VirtuStream (the "Dell Family") and, to the extent involved in the sales and marketing of our collective products and services, their appointed partners.
+From time to time, we may obtain information about you from third party sources unless prohibited by applicable law, such as public databases, resellers and channel partners, marketing partners, social media platforms, event organizers or other publicly available information.
+We may also obtain information about you from our affiliated companies, including Dell Technologies, Dell EMC, Pivotal, RSA, SecureWorks and VirtuStream (the "Dell Family") and, to the extent involved in the sales and marketing of our collective products and services, their appointed partners

-Examples of the information we may receive from other sources include: account information, job role and public employment profile, service and support information, information about your product or service interests or preferences, browsing habits, page-view information from some business partners with which we operate co-branded services or joint offerings, and credit history information from credit bureaus.
+Examples of the information we may receive from other sources include: name, address, telephone number, office location, approximate location (based on reverse IP lookup), account information, job role and publicly available employment profile, service and support information, information about your product or service interests or preferences, browsing habits, page-view information from some business partners with which we operate co-branded services or joint offerings, and credit history information from credit bureaus.
 We may use this information in conjunction with your contact details, professional information and VMware transaction history for the purposes set forth in this Privacy Notice, such as, for example, improving the accuracy of our records, better understanding you and your preferences, providing relevant marketing and support, and detecting and preventing fraud.

 VMware uses personal information it collects for the following purposes (unless otherwise restricted by applicable law).
 For information on how VMware shares personal information, see Part III.

-Respond to Requests and Engage in/Process Transactions: VMware may use personal information to respond to your requests or provide information requested by you.
+Communicate, Respond to Requests and Engage in/Process Transactions:: VMware may use personal information to communicate with you, respond to your requests or provide information requested by you.
 VMware may also use personal information, including financial, credit card and payment information, to process your transactions.

 Facilitate the Delivery of the Service and Account Administration: VMware may use personal information to provide you with the Services, to manage your account, and to communicate with you about your use of our Services.
 This may include managing product downloads, updates and fixes, providing support and recommendations, and sending other administrative or account-related communications, including release notes.
 VMware will also use personal information to facilitate the delivery of the Services and this may include tracking entitlements, verifying compliance, controlling access to the Service, and maintaining the security and operational integrity of the VMware IT infrastructure and our Services.
 See the VMware Products and Services Notice for details regarding the information VMware collects in connection with your use of the Services and in order to operate the Service.